uptrace/bun-docs/docs/postgres/zero-downtime-migrations.md

 Your alternatives are:

-- Drop `NOT NULL` and add some validation against `NULL` elsewhere.
+1. Add a default value, for example, `foo text NOT NULL DEFAULT ''`.
-- Add default value `foo text DEFAULT ''` that is returned instead of `NULL`.
+2. Drop `NOT NULL` althogether and add some validation against `NULL` elsewhere.
-- Split the query into multiple migrations:
+3. Split the query into multiple migrations:

 ```sql
 -- migration 1